LiliaFramework/Lilia/docs/docs/hooks/faction_hooks.md

 ## Overview

 Each faction can implement these shared- and server-side hooks to control how characters are initialized, described, and handled as they move through creation, spawning, and transfers.
 All hooks are optional; if you omit a hook, default behavior applies.
+--[[--
+Faction setup hooks.

+Factions get their own hooks that are called for various reasons, but the most common one is to set up a character once it's created and assigned to a certain faction.
+For example, giving a police faction character a weapon on creation.
+These hooks are used in faction tables that are created in `schema/factions/sh_factionname.lua` and cannot be used like regular gamemode hooks.
+]]
 ---

 ### GetDefaultName